 And if you're selling Harleys, your buyers don’t need a mode of transportation; they need a chance to shut down Excel for a few hours and channel their inner Bruce Springsteen.

 The bottom line is that to establish a connection with your audience; you first need to identify their emotional needs, fears and desires.

 And then see where you might fit in.

 - Understand the importance of emotional branding (hopefully, you can check this off the list right now).

 - Identify your audience.
 Hint: it isn’t everyone.

 - Know what emotions you are selling them – what lies beneath the product.

-- Then tell that audience a consistent, powerful story through rich, well-designed content, experiences and messages.
+- Tell your audience a consistent, powerful story through rich, well-designed content, experiences and messages.

-When steps 2 through 4 are aligned and accurate, you will earn attention.
+You will earn attention when steps 2 through 4 are aligned and accurate.
 You will build trust.

 Now, it’s time to get started.
 Ask yourself: who are you for?